0x62797465/ctf-writeups/re/F0D5C530A6B7EE5D87CE95D8E532917D7C60655F2223BF2A7B782D7956A01F99/readme.md

 jnz     short loc_11D3      ; if the zero flag is not set, jump to the return function
 ```

-If eax != u, it returns, but they don't zero out eax before returning, so if the user inputed sw, w would get compared with u, fail, and return 'w'.
+If eax != u, it returns, but they don't zero out eax before returning, so if the user input is sw, w would get compared with u, fail, and return 'w'.
 But if the input is just "s", it would get compared, fail, and since there's a null terminator in the eax register, it returns 0.
 So the semi-correct decompilation would be:
 ```c
 char bob;